 5 of the Most Common Problems with Home Insurance Claims

-There are many aspects to managing the aftermath of a house fire or flood.
-This article will focus on five of the most common problems policyholders encounter with home insurance claims.
+There are many aspects to managing a fire insurance claim.
+This article will focus on five of the most common problems policyholders encounter with their home insurance claims.

-There are resources out there to help you navigate your interactions with the insurance company but understanding these common problems can help you avoid them from the start.
+There are resources out there to help you navigate your interactions with the insurance company, but understanding these common problems can help you avoid issues from the start.